 Now that I know it's so easy in the pressure cooker, I no longer pass by the stew meat at the market like I used to, because I know I can make a stew in under an hour.
 This puts a stew like this one into the ‘weeknight supper’ category rather than a ‘weekends-only’ dish.

 The instructions I give here are for a stovetop pressure cooker.
-If you have an Instant Pot or other electric pressure cooker, look for those instructions at the end of the recipe.
+If you have an Instant Pot or other electric pressure cooker, look for the alternative instructions in a "Simple Tip" boxes in each step.

 Trimmed and cubed lamb is fairly easy to come by in the grocery store.
 It should come from the leg, shoulder, or shank.
 If you don’t see it in the meat case, often the butcher will cut it for you, so be sure to ask.

 Cook this stew in three stages in order to cook the meat until tender, without turning the vegetables into mush:

 - After browning the meat and cooking the leeks and shallots, add the wine and stock and bring the pot to pressure.